kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.16   Special conditions.

 If the FAA finds that the airworthiness regulations of this subchapter do not contain adequate or appropriate safety standards for an aircraft, aircraft engine, or propeller because of a novel or unusual design feature of the aircraft, aircraft engine or propeller, he prescribes special conditions and amendments thereto for the product.
-The special conditions are issued in accordance with Part 11 of this chapter and contain such safety standards for the aircraft, aircraft engine or propeller as the FAA finds necessary to establish a level of safety equivalent to that established in the regulations.
+The special conditions are issued in accordance with [[Volume 1/B Procedural rules/0011 General rulemaking procedures.md|Part 11 of this chapter]] and contain such safety standards for the aircraft, aircraft engine or propeller as the FAA finds necessary to establish a level of safety equivalent to that established in the regulations.

 \[Amdt.
 21-19, 32 FR 17851, Dec.
 13, 1967, as amended by Amdt.
 21-51, 45 FR 60170, Sept.
 11, 1980\]

 ### §21.17   Designation of applicable regulations.

-\(a\) Except as provided in §§25.2, 27.2, 29.2, and in parts 26, 34, and 36 of this subchapter, an applicant for a type certificate must show that the aircraft, aircraft engine, or propeller concerned meets—
+\(a\) Except as provided in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.2   Special retroactive requirements.|§25.2]], 27.2, 29.2, and in parts 26, 34, and 36 of this subchapter, an applicant for a type certificate must show that the aircraft, aircraft engine, or propeller concerned meets—

 \(1\) The applicable requirements of this subchapter that are effective on the date of application for that certificate unless—